mujz/mujtabot.com/content/p/lll24/index.md

 1. Then we all get into a meeting and discuss what we learned.

-In order to absorb more from the learning material as we take it in, we'll learn what we can do to increase our presence and memory, through practices such as non-linear note-taking.
+In order to absorb more from the learning material as we take it in, we'll learn what we can do to increase our attention and memory, through practices such as non-linear note-taking.

 Additionally, during our discussions we will craft ways to incorporate and apply the